wangmuy/GptIntentLauncher/README.md

 - [ ] maybe use router chains to choose package first, then activity/shortcut/other app specific intents
 - [ ] starting shortcut not implemented yet
 - [ ] chat history memories
+- [ ] currently scape no more than `MAX_GET_FROM_STORE` times from play store, maybe remove the limit and somehow notify the scape progress on ui
 - [ ] more resilient `extractToolAndInput` maybe needed
 - [ ] better ui